 Attics are one of the largest sources of energy loss in residential homes.
 A typical unfinished attic is shown in Fig. 1(a).
 A substantial reduction in home energy costs and its carbon footprint can be achieved through attic air sealing and insulation.
-However, attics are tight spaces and difficult, uncomfortable, and potentially dangerous for workers to carry out these tasks.
+However, it is usually difficult, uncomfortable, and potentially dangerous for workers to carry out these tasks.
 For example, since attics typically consist of multiple rows of joist structures, a human worker could easily fall through the attic floor and get seriously injured if he or she steps on the sheetrock between two joists by mistake.
 Workers may also need protective suits to protect themselves from toxic substances during vacuuming and spray foaming, which are common tasks for air sealing and insulation.

 Lightweight legged robots are ideal platforms for navigating inside attics to carry out various tasks such as air-sealing and vacuuming.
 To do so, we need to enable legged robots to traverse in environments with dense and high joists.
-Since most single-family residential home attics in the U.S. contain approximately 6 or 8-inch high joists that are 16 inches apart,
+Since most single-family residential home attics in the U.S. contain approximately 6 or 8-inch high joists that are 16 inches apart, it is important for legged robots to be able to autonomously climb such joists inside attics.